mdo/config/README.md

 - Disable LCD font smoothing
 - Hide desktop icons with `defaults write com.apple.finder CreateDesktop false; killall Finder`
 - Set sidebar icons to Small
+- Type faster by going to Keyboard and moving `Key Repeat` all the way to `Fast` and `Delay until repeat` all the way to `Short`.
+- Bump up the contrast, go to Accessibility and check `Reduce Motion`, `Increase Contrast`.
+- Get 24-Hour time by going to Language and Region and checking the `Time Format` checkbox.

 ## Use it yourself